jihoon7171/python-server/README.md

 # python-server
-fastapi and flask with maridb
-using docker container
+fastapi and flask with mariadb using docker container